Pompeo to land in North Korea seeking initial list of nuclear sites for declaration

 Both are considered essential tests of whether Kim is serious about negotiations, which so far North Korean officials have yet to demonstrate in working-level talks, the intelligence officials said.

-“If they’re serious, then we can get down to the business of defining the terms of final denuclearisation,” said one official.
+“If they’re serious, then we can get down to the business of defining the terms of final denuclearization,” said one official.

 But the U.S. ability to verify the accuracy of any list from Pyongyang is limited due to the lack of a “high confidence” accounting of the North’s nuclear arsenal, such as the number of warheads and uranium enrichment facilities, especially if they are not operational, they said.